Why I Do This Services Experience Map Start a conversation

 Academic consortium structure and MOU support

-We begin with a landscape assessment — who is working on what, where the expertise nodes are, and where relationships that should exist don't.
-The output isn't just a report; it's introductions, conference programs, data sharing agreements, and collaborative proposals that wouldn't have happened otherwise.
-We pay particular attention to the gap between academic labs and patient organizations: investigators underestimate how much patient registries and community trust accelerate their science; patient organizations underestimate how much researcher engagement builds the credibility that funders respond to.
+I begin with a landscape assessment — who is working on what, where the expertise sits, and where relationships that should exist don't.
+The output isn't a report; it's introductions, conference programs, data sharing agreements, and collaborative proposals that wouldn't have happened otherwise.

 In practice

-"The science sessions were important.
-But what mattered most happened in the hallways — a researcher realizing a clinician from another institution had exactly the patient cohort they needed, pharma representatives who came to observe and left with a reason to engage.
+"What matters most happens in the hallways — a researcher and a clinician realizing they had exactly the cohort the other needed.
 You can't manufacture that.
 You can create the conditions for it."

 — Kanan Lathia